-SUSTech Xin Gong’s group reveals substrate recognition and translocation mechanism of human ABCA4 in retinoid cycle
+SUSTech GONG Xin’s group reveals substrate recognition and translocation mechanism of human ABCA4 in retinoid cycle

 Recently, Dr. Xin Gong’s group from the Department of Biology at the Southern University of Science and Technology (SUSTech) published a research article entitled “Structural basis of substrate recognition and translocation by human ABCA4” in Nature Communications.
 They’ve presented three cryo-EM structures of human ABCA4, a retina-specific ABCA transporter, in distinct functional states at atomic resolutions.
 The study provides a molecular basis to understand the mechanism of ABCA4-mediated substrate recognition and translocation and suggests a common “lateral access and extrusion” mechanism for ABCA-mediated lipid transport.